capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 - `X.Y.Z-betaN`, for minor releases, to find any new bugs we missed and catch any regressions
 - `X.Y.Z-rcN` (release candidate), for minor and patch releases, to catch any regressions and ensure that the official release itself will go smoothly

+### Emergency support releases

+Rarely, we may need to do an "emergency release" for extra support.
+As of February 2021, this has only happened once since the project moved to its current git-flow branching model.
+The reason for doing so was to support macOS 11 Big Sur between the release of 3.11.2 -- which did not support Big Sur at all yet -- and 3.12.0.
+In a conversation [here](https://github.com/supercollider/supercollider/issues/5168#issuecomment-778898320), this was the particular process arrived at:

+1. Assume the release to be patched is `x.y.z`, which, according to our branching model, has been developed on the release branch called `x.y`.
+Also assume that `x.y` has been merged into `master` at commit `A`, tagged `Version-x.y.z`, and that the parent commit of `A` on the `x.y` branch is `B`.
+In other words, `B` is the last commit on the `x.y` branch before merging into `master`.
+2. From `B`, create a new branch called `x.y.z-Comment`, where `Comment` is a brief camel-case descriptor for the motivation for the emergency support release.
+In the case of the `3.11.2` emergency release for Big Sur, this branch was called `3.11.2-BigSur`.
+Push the new branch to the repository, still pointing to commit `B`.
+3. Merge any necessary patches into `x.y.z-Comment` using the typical GitHub PR merge process.
+Let's refer to the merge commit created from this merge as commit `C`.
+4. Create any necessary release artifacts from commit `C`. *Do not* make a permanent tag for this release, as such a tag could interfere with downstream packaging processes.
+5. Name the artifact with this scheme: `x.y.z+Comment.SHA` (note the `+`!). `SHA` should be the first 7 digits of the hex SHA for commit `C`.
+We use a `+` here instead of `-` to conform to [SemVer's](https://semver.org/) requirements for labelling releases with build metadata.
+A secondary goal of adding these extra labels is to transparently show that the release artifact corresponds to a commit different than commit `A`, which was given the actual release tag.
+5. Publish these artifacts on GitHub releases and the website download page, and announce the newly available artifact across all venues where the original release announcement was made.
+All announcements should clearly state that the artifact is a modified version of the official release patched for additional support, and should also transparently indicate the testing done prior to release.

 ## Conflicts between release branches and develop ##

 Occasionally it may happen that a release branch cannot be cleanly merged into `develop`.
 In that case, the correct procedure is: